Moonsong-Labs/moonwall/docs/guide/test/quick-start.md

 ### Connections and Providers

+You'll define a new connection for each type of connection that you'd like to have to your chain.

+The 5 types of connections are as follows:

+- polkadotJs
+- ethers
+- web3
+- moon
+- viem

 We've defined here our endpoint information and set up two connections, one that uses the polkadotJs provider and another that uses the Ethers provider.
 Of course, if you don't have a need for the Ethers connection, you don't need to include it.

 ```json